-Rosina is a small asteroid with an orbit that crosses the orbit of Mars.
+Rosina is a mid-sized asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Rosina as potentially hazardous because its orbit does not bring it close to Earth.

-Rosina orbits the sun every 1,274 days (3.49 years), coming as close as 1.66 AU and reaching as far as 2.94 AU from the sun.
-Based on its brightness and the way it reflects light, Rosina is probably between 7.666 to 17.141 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the city of Boston.
+Rosina orbits the sun every 1,270 days (3.48 years), coming as close as 1.66 AU and reaching as far as 2.94 AU from the sun.
+Based on its brightness and the way it reflects light, Rosina is probably between 7.666 to 17.141 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the city of Boston.

 The rotation of Rosina has been observed.
 It completes a rotation on its axis every 3.01 days.